 Ideally, japa should be practiced daily and always with focus and feeling.
 However, as Swami Sivananda wisely noted, even mechanical mantra repetition has a great purifying effect on the mind, and the necessary emotional intent will come in time, as the purification process continues.
 So practice even if you are not sitting down or have a mala with you.
 Just anchor the mind on any mantra of your choice, especially when you are stressed out or worried, and keep it focused on it.
 Any time it tries to veer away, just go back to the mantra.

 Other Recommendations for Mantra Repetition

-* It is best to stick to one particular mantra, especially if it was given by a spiritual teacher, as the power of the mantra will increase with repetition.
+* It is best to stick to one particular mantra, especially if it was given by a teacher, as the power of the mantra will increase with repetition.

 * If you do a mantra for a particular purpose like, say, a healing mantra when you are sick, do it in addition to your regular mantra.

 * If possible, place a Deity (statue) or a Yantra (geometrical divine representation) in front of you and light a ghee lamp or candle to bring the energy of the aspect of the Divine that you are invoking with the mantra.